Norwegian Wood

 "Don't be silly.
 I'm just an ordinary guy like everybody else."

 The wife brought my coffee and set it on the table.
-I took a sip without
+I took a sip

 adding sugar or milk.